lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_C.md

 )
 ```
 If there are multiple robots in the simulation, the standard practice is to
-put each robot on its own port (see [Device Address](CFGFILES.md#sec_ConfigurationFile_DeviceAddress)).
-To implement this in the configuration file we need to tell Player which port to find our second robot on:
+put each robot on its own port (see [Section 4.1 - Device Address](#41-device-addresses).
+To implement this in the configuration file
+we need to tell Player which port to find our second robot on:
 ```
 driver( name "stage"
         provides ["6665:position2d:0" "6665:ranger:0"